aattww/sensors/README.md

 # Version history

+## v2.1.0 (2021-04-21)

+* Added ability to set addresses in settings instead of using headers.
+This decreases components to be soldered and makes it easier to use Unos, Pro Minis or other full size Arduinos.
+* Changed topology image to reflect new PCB shape.

 ## v2.0.0 (2021-01-09)

 * Changed the way how automatic transmit power control works: now it targets a certain user settable RSSI instead of lowering power until transmits fail.
 See node settings for more info.